oliver408i/rknn-object-detection/README.md

 # rknn-object-detection
 python scripts for rknn object detection for Orange pi 5.
 Based on yolov5 object detection.
-Runs on all 3 NPU cores
+Runs on all 3 NPU cores, averages ~14 FPS, ~300 ms latency streaming camera. ~30 FPS without streaming camera.

 # How to make a model
 ### Setup yolov5 toolkit